 The Best Places to Visit in Mexico in 2019

-From lush, pristine beaches to off the beaten track cities and magical towns that got stuck in time, here are our recommendations for the top 10 best places to visit in Mexico in 2019.
+From lush, pristine beaches to off the beaten track cities and magical towns that got stuck in time, here are our recommendations for

 1. Real de Catorce, San Luis Potosí